 9.1.
-Animation of the scientific community
+Scientific Animation

 L. Mevel is part of the IOMAC organisation committee.
 He is also reviewer for numerous journals and conference boards.
+He is associate editor of Journal of Modelling and Simulation in Engineering.
+He is part of the local organizing committee of EWSHM 2014.

 9.2.
-Teaching
+Teaching - Supervision - Juries